Web Design· 11 min read· Updated April 8, 2026

 A professional 5-10 page business website typically takes 4-8 weeks.
 Complex projects with e-commerce or custom features take 8-12 weeks.
 If an agency promises a "complete website in 3 days," that's a template with your logo slapped on — not custom design.

-A comprehensive quote should include: discovery/strategy, UI/UX design, frontend + backend development, mobile responsiveness, basic SEO setup, CMS/content management, launch + deployment, and initial training.
+A comprehensive proposal should include: discovery/strategy, UI/UX design, frontend + backend development, mobile responsiveness, basic SEO setup, CMS/content management, launch + deployment, and initial training.
 Hosting, domain, and ongoing maintenance may be separate.

 Ready to Choose the Right Partner?